Anthony54211217/Anthony54211217/README.md

 - 👋 Hi, I’m Anthony.
-I am currently studying at the University of Toronto majoring in Finance/Economics and minoring in Computer Science.
+I am currently studying at the University of Toronto double majoring in Computer Science and Finance/Economics.
 - I am particularly interested in capital markets and trading.